tiprankstipranks

 Delays or defects in the release of new or enhanced software or other biosimulation tools may result in increased cost to us, delayed market acceptance of our products, diminished demand for our products, delayed or lost revenue, and liability.

 Market acceptance of our products depends upon the continuous, effective and reliable operation of our software and other biosimulation tools and models.
 New or enhanced products or services, whether developed internally or acquired through acquisitions, can require long development and testing periods, which may result in delays in scheduled introduction.
 Our software solutions and biosimulation tools and models are inherently complex and may contain defects or errors.
 The risk of errors is particularly significant when a new product is first introduced or when new versions or enhancements of existing software solutions are released, such as the integration of AI technology with our existing software products.
 Although we extensively test and conduct quality control on each new or enhanced biosimulation product before it is released to the market, there can be no assurance that significant errors will not be found in existing or future releases.
 As a result, in the months following the introduction of certain releases, we may need to devote significant resources to correct these errors.
-There can be no assurance, however, that all of these errors can be corrected.
-Many of our customers also require that new versions of our software be internally validated before implementing it, which can result in implementation delays or the decision to skip smaller updates altogether.
-Any errors, defects, disruptions or other performance problems with our products could hurt our reputation and may damage our customers' businesses.
-Any delays in the release schedule for new or enhanced products or services may delay market acceptance of these products or services and may result in delays in new customer orders for these new or enhanced products or services or the loss of customer orders, which may have a material adverse effect on our business, financial condition and results of operations.
+We cannot provide assurance, however, that all of these errors can be corrected in a timely manner or without impact to our customers or business.
+Many of our customers also require that new versions of our software be internally validated before implementation, which can result in delays or the decision to skip smaller updates altogether.
+As such, any errors, defects, disruptions or other performance problems with our products could hurt our reputation and may damage our customers' businesses.
+Furthermore, any delays in the release schedule for new or enhanced products or services may delay market acceptance of these products or services and may result in delays in new customer orders for these new or enhanced products or services or the loss of customer orders, which may have a material adverse effect on our business, financial condition and results of operations.
 To the extent that defects or errors cause our software or other biosimulation tools to malfunction and our customers' use of our products is interrupted, or the data derived from the use of our products is incorrect or incomplete, our customers may delay or withhold payment to us, cancel their agreements with us or elect not to renew, make service credit claims, warranty claims or other claims against us, and we could lose future sales.
 The occurrence of any of these events could result in diminishing demand for our software, a reduction of our revenues, an increase in collection cycles for accounts receivable, and require us to increase our warranty provisions or incur the expense of litigation or substantial liability.

 Trade Secrets - Risk 1